daliworks/thingplus-embedded/docs/Thingplus_Embedded_Guide_EN.md

 Error occurred|err

 #### 2.2.1 MQTT connection.
-The version of MQTT used by Thing+ Platform is 3 and 8883 port is used for the MQTT communication.
+The version of MQTT used by the Thing+ Platform is 3 and the 8883 port is used for MQTT communication.
-8883 port should be opened for communicating with Thing+ Platform. <br>
+8883 port should be opened before communicating with the Thing+ Platform. <br>

 ** Details of the MQTT Connection Spec  **